astronomer/docs/learn/airflow-mlflow.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).
 - An MLflow instance.
 This tutorial uses a local instance.
-- A blob storage account.
-This tutorial uses a local Minio bucket.
+- An object storage.
+This tutorial uses [Amazon S3](https://aws.amazon.com/s3/).
+For local testing you can also connect to [Minio](https://min.io/).

 ## Step 1: Configure your Astro project